JMSDOnline/vstacklet/docs/setup/vstacklet.sh.md

 - This script function is responsible for downloading vStacklet from GitHub and setting up the environment for the installation.
   - vStacklet will be downloaded to `/opt/vstacklet`.
+  - `vstacklet-server-stack.sh` will be loaded to `/usr/local/bin/vstacklet`.
+This
+will allow you to run `vstacklet [options] [args]` from anywhere on the server.
+  - `vs-backup` will be loaded to `/usr/local/bin/vs-backup`.
+This will allow you to run `vs-backup` from anywhere on the server.
 - This script function will also check for the existence of the required packages and install them if they are not found.
   - these include: